ticketbase/help.ticketbase.com/articles/discount-codes.md

    * **Application on tickets** - the organizer can also specify which tickets certain codes may apply to.

-NOTE: It is possible to create different codes with different applications/attributes.
+**IMPORTANT NOTE:** It is possible to create different codes with different applications/attributes.
+Also, codes should be alpha-numberic.
+Ticketbase currently does not support spaces or symbols.

 ### Adding discount codes